Drexel2k/raspiFM/README.md

 7. Command Palette -> Python: Create Terminal

 With PySide 6 I had the error message

-  Could not load the Qt platform plugin "xcb" in "" even though it was found. on touchUI launch.
+  Could not load the Qt platform plugin "xcb" in ""

+even though it was found on touchUI launch.
 It seems somehow to be well known, but solutions are a little bit differ a little bit, the reason is a package missing or needed to be reinstalled, but different packages are the cause:
 Here is a big thread about it: https://forum.qt.io/topic/93247/qt-qpa-plugin-could-not-load-the-qt-platform-plugin-xcb-in-even-though-it-was-found
 But googling will also bring up other communities and threads.
 This was my solution: https://forum.qt.io/topic/93247/qt-qpa-plugin-could-not-load-the-qt-platform-plugin-xcb-in-even-though-it-was-found/165